8 Steps To Building a Complete

 Having many pockets helps to separate items by categories or usage.
 For instance, one pocket could hold all the cooking supplies, one could hold ponchos and space blankets for shelter.
 (You get the idea.)

-I needed to be able to find items and my mind remembers better if there's a bit of organization.
+In a crisis, we would need to be able to find certain items and my mind remembers better if there's a bit of organization.